 What is Memory Care?

-A memory care facility is a residential living community that serves older adults with dementia or Alzheimer's disease who need personalized care and assistance with performing everyday activities.
+A memory care facility is a residential living community that serves older adults with dementia or Alzheimer's disease who need care and assistance with performing ADLs.

 A memory care facility is a residential living community that serves older adults with dementia or Alzheimer's disease who need personalized care and assistance with performing everyday activities.
 These facilities place an emphasis on improving the quality of life for people with memory conditions, and offer services and amenities that help slow the progression of dementia or that may help improve certain symptoms.
 Memory care facilities are highly similar to assisted living communities, but also offer 24-hour supervision, have simple layouts designed to minimize wandering, and are staffed with experienced healthcare professionals devoted to providing quality care to your loved one with Alzheimer's disease or dementia.